Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: How SAM Efficiently Selects Flatter Minima Late in Training

-\cref{thm: escape exponential}, together with \cref{thm: SAM flatter minima}, characterize the necessary condition for a global minimum to be linearly stable for SAM, namely the stability condition of SAM.
-Furthermore, \cref{thm: escape exponential} illustrates that if a global minimum fails to meet the stability condition of SAM, the SAM iterator will escapes from the minimum exponentially fast.
+Corollary~\ref{thm: escape exponential}, together with \cref{thm: SAM flatter minima}, characterizes the necessary condition for a global minimum to be linearly stable for SAM, namely the stability condition of SAM.
+Furthermore, Corollary~\ref{thm: escape exponential} illustrates that if a global minimum fails to meet the stability condition of SAM, the SAM iterator will escape from the minimum exponentially fast.
+Notably, such escape occurs within the low-loss regions, where the linear approximation in~\cref{equ: linearized model} holds.
+Complementary analysis of dynamics in the high-loss regions is provided in~\cref{prop: SAM subquadratic same valley}.

-{\bf Support for { P1}.} Although the sharpness bound for SGD in \cref{tab: comparison SAM SGD} is an upper bound, \citet{wu2022alignment} empirically demonstrates that the bound is nearly tight, with SGD solutions approximately satisfying $\norm{H(\btheta_\text{SGD}^\text{end})}_F^2\approx\frac{B}{\eta^2\gamma}$.
+{\bf Support for { P1}.} Although the sharpness bound for SGD in \cref{tab: comparison SAM SGD} is an upper bound, \citet{wu2022alignment} empirically demonstrates that the bound is nearly tight, with SGD solutions approximately satisfying $\norm{H(\btheta_\text{SGD}^\text{end})}_F^2\approx\frac{B}{\eta^2\gamma}$\footnote{$\approx$ is not used in any formal proofs.
+Here, it indicates empirical finding that has not been rigorously proven.}.
 Thus, with the same $\eta$ and $B$, the solution found by SGD cannot satisfy the stability condition of SAM.
 This leads to our key claim \textbf{P1} that SAM escapes from the sharp minima found by SGD exponentially fast, as validated by our experiments in \cref{fig:two_phase}~(b).

 \textbf{Comparison} with other linear stability analyses of SAM~\citep{shin2023effects,behdin2023msam}.
-These works have focused on the norm-based linear stability, characterized by $\bbE[\norm{\btheta_{t}-\btheta^\star}^2]\leq C\norm{\btheta_{0}-\btheta^\star}^2,\forall t\geq0$, which is stricter than our loss-based stability (see \cref{def: linear stability}) due to the presence of degenerate directions in over-parameterized models (see Lemma~\ref{lemma: norm based and loss based}).
+These works have focused on the norm-based linear stability, characterized by $\bbE[\norm{\btheta^{t}-\btheta^\star}^2]\leq C\norm{\btheta^{0}-\btheta^\star}^2,\forall t\geq0$, which is stricter than our loss-based stability (see \cref{def: linear stability}) due to the presence of degenerate directions in over-parameterized models (see Lemma~\ref{lemma: norm based and loss based}).
 Another key difference is the novel use of the alignment property of gradient noise (see Assumption~\ref{ass:noise}) in our analysis, enabling us to derive a concrete bound on the sharpness of SAM's solutions.